mkvenkatesh/finiteheap.com/_posts/2017-01-08-moving-from-digitalocean-to-aws.md

 Once the domain was transferred, it was time to move my site and DNS records off DigitalOcean to AWS.
 I decided to use [Amazon S3][6] for my static site hosting since it's scalable, reliable and super cheap.
-On top of that adding Amazon's CDN - [Cloudfront][7] was just icing on the cake and insanely cheap as well.
+On top of that, adding Amazon's CDN - [Cloudfront][7] was just icing on the cake and insanely cheap as well.

 There was one more reason I went with Cloudfront.
-Hosting your site with S3 doesn't offer you HTTPS capability.
+Hosting your site with **S3 doesn't offer you HTTPS capability**.
 This is where Cloudfront comes in.
 When setting up Cloudfront cluster for your S3 site, you can either import SSL/TLS certificates (from letsencrypt or other SSL providers) or use Amazon's own SSL certificates for free!
 I just went with [Amazon Certificate Manager][9] since it was easier to provision, manage and assign them to Cloudfront clusters easily.

 I followed this [article][8] from Amazon's Docs on how to use S3 and Cloudfront to host a static site.
 That link is all you need.
 I don't